 To wash your hair, focus on the scalp.
 The hair on your head is dead, and while your hair products can help keep your hair shiny and healthy-looking, it’s actually more important to wash dirt and oil from your scalp.

 It’s also important to make sure you fully rinse all the extra shampoo and conditioner off your scalp and face.
 The pimples along your hairline might be caused by buildup from improper rinsing.

-The product residues can also transfer to whatever touches your hair, which can add to the problem.
+The product residue can also transfer to whatever touches your hair, which can add to the problem.
 Make sure to wash everything that touches your head, including:

-If your scalp acne is not caused by your products, you might need other treatments.
+If topical remedies don’t ease your scalp acne symptoms, you might need other treatments.
 These can include: